 Volunteering in youth work and volunteering with/for children ranking in the overall list of popularity of volunteering areas has decreased over years.
 In 2009, the percentage was 29%, in 2013 it was 23%, and in 2018 it was 19%.
 From the most recent volunteering experience fields, youth work has become more popular increasing from 9% in 2013 to 12% in 2018.

 The Network of Estonian Non-profit Organizations in cooperation with Estonian Youth Work Centre and the Ministry of Education and Research launched a programme “Kogukonnapraktika” (Eng.
 Community practice) in 2015.
-Supported by ESF and state budget the programme aims to introduce a practical community work as part of the curricula of civic education for upper secondary level.
-The cooperation programme provides students with the opportunity to experience a short-term practical voluntary work period.
-The programme will end in 2020.
+Supported by ESF and state budget the programme aimed to introduce a practical community work as part of the curricula of civic education for upper secondary level.
+The cooperation programme provided students with the opportunity to experience a short-term practical voluntary work period.
+The programme ended in 2020.

 There is no single system of quality assurance/quality guidelines specific to youth volunteering.
 There is support for youth work quality initiated by Estonian Youth Work Centre (current Education and Youth Board) and there is a mechanism to monitor policy implementation, however, the quality of voluntary activities of young people in youth work are not specifically covered.

 As there are no regulations on youth volunteering, the target group for it is also not regulated or set.
 In the youth field, the target group is young people aged 7-26.